-Email is the most common method for receiving third-party invoices, but it comes with it’s share of drawbacks, such as manual data entry from PDFs, the need to download attachments, and high layout variability that complicates automated parsing and data extraction.
-In this article, we will explore approaches to overcoming these challenges using Zapier and no-code invoice parsing tools.
-Additionally, we will provide an example of how to leverage the newest AI-powered OCR solutions to extract invoice data from emails and seamlessly send it to Google Sheets.
+Email remains the most common way to receive third-party invoices, but it comes with several drawbacks, including manual data entry from PDFs, the hassle of downloading attachments, and inconsistent layouts that make automated parsing and data extraction difficult.
+In this article, we’ll explore how to overcome these challenges using AI-powered OCR to extract financial data from invoices received via email, and seamlessly transfer it to Google Sheets with Zapier.

 Before we begin, make sure you’ve created a Cradl AI account.